Frequently Asked Questions - Technical Support

 Q. Can I inoculate plates right after taking them out of the refrigerator?

 A. Always warm your media to room temperature before inoculating.
-Some bacteria are sensitive to the cold (e.g., N. gonorrhoeae).
-Excess condensation on the surface of the plate can be evaporated by placing plates in the incubator for a short period with the lids slightly cracked open.
+Some bacteria are sensitive to the cold (e.g. N. gonorrhoeae).
+Excess condensation on the surface of the plate can be evaporated by placing plates in the incubator for a brief period.

 Q. Why does my Lauryl Tryptose Broth have a shiny precipitate?